flynn/flynn/appliance/postgresql/README.md

 Flynn PostgreSQL database appliance.

-flynn-postgres is automatically managed by Flynn.
-To run it standalone use a docker run command like this:
+This appliance is automatically managed by Flynn.
+To run it standalone use, a `docker run` command like this:

     docker run
        -v /srv/data:/data